Outer Court Member of the Correllian Tradition; Public-Spirited Witch on the path towards becoming a Pagan Priestess.

 Legend of the Selkies

-Of all the folklore I came across in my research,, by Phillip and Stefanie Carr-Gromm had, in my opinion, the most interesting myth.
+Of all the folklore I came across in my research,Druidcraft, by Phillip and Stefanie Carr-Gromm had, in my opinion, the most interesting myth.
 It is the tale of the Silkies or Selkies.
-Every year on Beltane Eve, at midnight, twelve seals would come to shore.
+Every year on Beltane Eve, at midnight, 12 seals would come to shore.
 They would scoot up onto the rocks, then, they would take off their silvery skins.
 Inside the seal skin was a man or woman—there were six of each.
 They would walk up onto the beach and be greeted by a mysterious old man—a wizard.
 They would stand in a circle, and the magician would begin to chant and lead the rhythm to a magical dance with his staff.
 When the chanting faded, the wizard would turn and walk away, disappearing into the darkness.
 Then the men and women would pair off and walk hand in hand to different parts of the beach.
 When they found the perfect spot, they would lay down and intertwine themselves in a passionate embrace.
 When the lovemaking was over, and the women now pregnant with the next brood of magical seals, they would walk back over to the rocks, climb back into their silvery skins, and dive back into the ocean.
 They would swim out and disappear until the following year.
-Druidcraft

 My Celebration: Celebration Selfie and Ritual Space

 A popular name for Beltane is May Day, and the central activity of May Day is dancing around the May Pole.
 According to James Tapper of The Guardian, maypole sales have skyrocketed this year, whereas the past few years fewer and fewer people partook in the ancient tradition.
-The Maypole dance consists of twelve to twenty-four dancers.
+The Maypole dance consists of 12 to 24 dancers.
 They all stand around the pole in a circle, and each holds a ribbon that is attached to the top of the pole.
 Then they perform a dance, the exact steps vary in complexity, and as they dance, they are wrapping their ribbon around the pole.
 I don’t know about any Mayday festivals in New Hampshire (where I’m from), or even in New England for that matter, but I do know of a fun activity you could do at home!
 It is even family friendly, which is wonderful for such a sexually charged holiday.

 Mini May Pole